 Ingredients

-- 2 tbsp olive oil plus a little more to drizzle over the squash
+- 1 tablespoon olive oil plus a little to drizzle over the squash

 Instructions